donquixote/bw-drupal/README_BeWelcome.txt

 After installation you will have to
 - enable the bewelcome main module in admin/modules
 - enable the theme in admin/appearance/list

+This will happen automatically in the future via bewelcome.profile.